blukatdevelopment/UnchainedWorldsOld/character_creation/classes/muse.md

 - Malevolent Guidance

 #### Written: Get that in triplicate.
-When you prepare spells, you may expend five stamina dice prepare one spell three times.
+When you prepare spells, you may expend five stamina dice to prepare one spell three times.

 #### Painted: Bonus Spells
 You learn to produce other spells using your paintings.